Best Rigid Heddle Loom Reviews in 2022 | Top 8 Picks

 As the name suggests, the sample-it rigid heddle loom is very small.
 But it’s not too small either.
 It has just the right size for portability.
 This loom was specifically designed to save your space and let you do hand weaving in peace.

 This loom is made of unfinished silver beech hardwood.
 As it’s hardwood, you won’t have to worry about durability.
 The robustness is almost unparalleled at this price range.
-Although, you do have to put an oil or varnish finish on the unfinished wood before assembling.
+Although, you do have to put a coconut oil or varnish finish on the unfinished wood before assembling.

 Speaking of assembly, sample-it ensures that even beginners who have never used a rigid heddle loom before can quickly assemble it within 15 to 20 minutes.